mstange/framehop/Readme.md

 That said, framehop works remarkably well on the supported platforms, and is definitely worth a try if you can stomach the frequent API breakages.
 Please file issues if you run into any trouble or have suggestions.

 Eventually I'd like to use framehop as a replacement for Lul in the Gecko profiler (Firefox's built-in profiler).
-For that we'll also want to add x86 support (for 32 bit Linux), EHABI / EXIDX support (for 32 bit ARM Android), and Windows support.
+For that we'll also want to add x86 support (for 32 bit Windows and Linux) and EHABI / EXIDX support (for 32 bit ARM Android).

 ## Example